What is explainable AI, and why should you care?

 3. Explainable AI in the automotive industry

 Autonomous vehicles operate on vast amounts of data, requiring AI to analyze and make sense of it all.
-However, the system’s decisions need to be transparent for drivers, technologists, authorities, and insurance companies in case of any incidents.
+And just like in the two previous sectors, the system’s decisions need to be transparent for all involved parties, including drivers, technologists, authorities, and insurance companies.

 These are tough questions to answer, and people would disagree on how to handle such situations.
-But it is important to set guidelines that the algorithm can follow in such cases.
+But it’s important to set guidelines that the algorithm can follow in such cases.
 This will help passengers decide whether they are comfortable traveling in a car designed to make certain decisions.
-Additionally, after an incident, the provided explanation will help developers improve the algorithm in the future.

 4. Explainable artificial intelligence in manufacturing